Charlie McAvoy: Personal life

 McAvoy married his longtime girlfriend, Kiley, in August 2023, who is the daughter of the New York Rangers' head coach Mike Sullivan.
 The two met at Boston University, and got engaged in July 2022 in Italy.

-McAvoy and his wife Kiley welcomed their first child on January 26, 2025.
+They welcomed their first child Rhys on January 26, 2025.
+In May 2026, the McAvoys shared through Kiley's Instagram account that Rhys had been diagnosed with Williams Syndrome, a rare genetic condition that affects development and multiple organ systems.